leahkemp/pipeface/README.md

 > **_Note:_** Running DeepVariant/DeepTrio on ONT data assumes r10 data

 > **_Note:_** Running base modification analyses assume the input data is un uBAM format and base modifications are present in these data

+## Haploid Aware Mode

+- Enables correct handling of the haploid nature of chrX and chrY for XY samples, along with PAR regions
+- Only supported for singletons at the moment

 ## Assumptions